chaochungkuo/seqmon/README.md

      - novaseq_A01742
    ```

-   Ensure the logo path and sequencer names in the configuration match your setup.
+   Ensure the sequencer names in the configuration match your setup.

 ## Deployment